-The on disc templates show guides for bleed, the physical edge of the disc, the live print area, safety guides and where the mirror band / clear plastic begins.
+The on disc templates show guides for bleed, the physical edge of the disc, the live print area, safety guides and where the mirror band / metallized disc area begins

 Unlike white paper, a disc has three distinctly different surfaces.